CICE-Consortium/CICE/doc/source/science_guide/sg_horiztrans.rst

 by the above scheme for locating departure regions.
 For some applications it may be desirable to prescribe the divergence by prescribing the area of the departure region for each edge.
-We refer to this as the edge flux area (EFA) method.
+We refer to this as the edge flux adjustment (EFA) method.
 The EFA method is used when `l\_EFA\_area` = true.
 In this case the prescribed departure areas (`edgearea\_e` and `edgearea\_n`) are calculated in the remapping routine.
 An extra triangle is then constructed for each departure region to ensure that